SorenSeeberg/BoomBlocks/README.md

     - Game needs to be reset on click
     - New game must be initialized using settings state
   - Settings menu
-    - settings context in progress to be able to adjust game variables
+    - random model setting needs to be hooked up with logic
   - Highscore
     - display highscores
   - About